FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

 First, we need to declare the use of the `proc_macro` crate that rust provides.
 Next we are going to use the `TokenStream` that is provided there.
-Our actual attribute is going to start with the `#[proc_macro_attribute]` attribute which will create an attribute with the same name as the function it labels.
+Our exported function is going to start with the `#[proc_macro_attribute]` attribute which will mark this function as an attribute with the same name.
 This function needs to take two arguments, both with the type `TokenStream` and return a `TokenStream`, just like we went over before.
+In this example we are just going to return the same value we were provided.
 Let's use our `example-plugin` project to see what it does.
 First we need to make sure that our macro is in the dependencies.

 ```toml
 # ./crates/example-plugin/Cargo.toml